 It’s not about blue collar vs. white collar—under the Technician-Manager-Entrepreneur model, Technicians are the people who are into the hands-on aspect of what they do, regardless of whether it involves a Matco wrench or a Wacom graphics tablet which allows screen drawing.

 Every company needs Technicians, because Technicians are typically the ones delivering the thing the company sells—manufacturing widgets, coming up with advice, or working the billable hours that most agencies use to charge their clients (until they eventually switch to value-based pricing).

 Typical “Technician” roles at a marketing agency

 At a marketing agency, typical Technician roles include Designer, Developer, Copywriter, and Strategist.
-Again, it’s not about blue collar vs. white collar—it’s about being the person who’s doing what the company sells.
+Again, it’s not about blue collar vs. white collar—it’s about being Subject Matter Experts (SME), the person who’s doing what the company sells.